chizmw/shellrcd/README.md

 ## MANAGING SENSITIVE DATA

-**THIS IS A WORK IN PROGRESS**
-_There have been some testing issues with submodules and rebase/update_

 You really do not want sensitive data added to a public repository!

 `shellrcd` will process the contents of `_PRIVATE` if it exists.